Fees for Credit Card Processing

 The average ticket size significantly contributes to a business’s average fees for credit card processing.
 The average ticket size is the amount of a typical credit card or debit card transaction.
 The higher the ticket size, the greater the average fees for credit card processing.
 As the average ticket size decreases, the transaction fees merchants pay increase.
 It’s the law of numbers, and transaction fees rack up for every transaction.
 A merchant generally processes smaller average ticket-size transactions and pays a higher overall processing fee.

 Suppose Business X and Y pay the same rates, including a $0.10 transaction cost.
-Business X will pay $10 in monthly fees, while Business Y will pay $1.
+Business X will pay $10 monthly fees, while Business Y will pay $1.
 That is a 10x difference.
 As a result, merchants with lower average ticket sizes per transaction impose minimums for credit card usage.

-Merchant category
+Merchant Category

 Additional Charges